4. Circular statistics

 #> n mean sd var 25% quasi-median

-The summary statistics include also the circular variance, skewness, kurtosis, and the 95% confidence angle.
+The summary statistics additionally include the circular quasi-quantiles, the variance, the skewness, the kurtosis, the mode, the 95% confidence angle, and the mean resultant length (R).

 Rose diagram